-The student must be able to accomplish the physical demands of the work performed by physical therapists which are categorized as "medium" in difficulty.
+The physical therapy student must be able to accomplish the physical demands of the work performed by physical therapists, which is categorized as "medium" in difficulty.
 "Medium work" is defined as: "Exerting 20 to 50 pounds of force occasionally, or 10 to 25 pounds of force frequently, or greater than negligible up to 10 pounds of force constantly to move objects."
 (Department of Labor)

-The physical therapy student also must possess the physical and psychomotor abilities, including gross motor and fine motor skills, to perform the patient/client management elements of examination, evaluation, diagnosis, prognosis, and intervention in a timely manner.
+The physical therapy student also must possess the psychomotor abilities, including gross motor and fine motor skills, to perform the patient/client management elements of examination, evaluation, diagnosis, prognosis, and intervention.
 This includes possessing the physical abilities to conduct required examination and treatment procedures and communicate with patients about the proposed physical therapy management.
 This will require walking, standing, bending, and lifting to assist patients, while assuring the student's own safety as well as that of the patient.